 Civil Engineers are responsible for the design, management and construction of major infrastructure projects such as transport projects, bridges, major buildings, water supply, sewage, harbours and sea defences.

 Graduates from the BEng (Hons) Civil Engineering programme are characterised by their ability to develop appropriate solutions to engineering challenges by using new or existing technologies, through innovation, creativity and change.
 Chartered Engineers are variously engaged in technical and commercial leadership and possess effective interpersonal skills as well as digital literacy.

 There is progressive development of a student’s ability to apply mathematics and analytical skills.
-Initially the focus is on the underlying principles, whereas in your final year emphasis is placed on the solving of realistic design problems.
+At level one the focus is on the underlying principles, whereas at level three emphasis is placed on the solving of realistic design problems.

-Towards the end of the course students undertake an individual research project which must involve the review of current literature, data collection as well as critical analysis, discussion and conclusion.
+At level three all students have to undertake an individual research project which must involve the review of current literature, data collection as well as critical analysis, discussion and conclusion.

 The BEng (Hons) Civil Engineering provides the requisite knowledge to become a professional member of the Civil Engineering community.

 Lecturers on this course are a blend of respected academics and experienced professionals.
 Students are exposed to a sound theoretical base coupled with numerous practical exercises.